abskmj/notes/content/posts/rog-zephyrus-g14/popos/index.md

 Install Pop 20.10 next to Windows 10 in a multi-boot setup.
 Similar steps can be followed to install Ubuntu 20.10.

+# Update - PopOS 21.10
+If you are doing a fresh installation of the PopOS.
+I would recommend using their 21.10 version as most of the features will work out of the box without needing to install adding packages as documented.

+Still doesn't work:
+- Fingerprint login
+- Microphone mute & ROG button on the top of the keyboard
+- Function keys to control fan speed

 # Demo Mode on Live USB
 > Fast startup option in Windows 10 and the secure boot option in BIOS needs to be disabled